saw235/TheMathGroup/README.md

 # TheMathGroup

-This is originally posted by one of the repository in hosted here.
+This is originally posted by one of the repository hosted here in Github.
 But it was DMCA'd and gotten removed due to it being a repository of a bunch of books.
 Here are the full curriculum that I saved before it was taken down.
+The resources are easily google-able, the only thing I would skip here would be Russell's Principles of Mathematics.
+It is more of a philosophical book in my opinion and is fairly technical to read.
+It could be revisited after completing the rest of the curriculum if you have time.

 ## Curriculum:
 * Go online and read the short paper “The Three Crises in Mathematics: Logicism, Intuitionism and Formalism” by Ernst Snapper